Robert Sobukwe 1924 - 1978

 M R Sobukwe identified with the Africanists within the ANC and was for two years editor of The Africanist.

-He broke away from the PAC, an exclusively African organisation which, he hoped, would carry out the decisive thrust against apartheid.
+Later, he broke away from the ANC, and was a key founder of the PAC, an exclusively African organisation which, he hoped, would carry out the decisive thrust against apartheid.

 Under Sobukwe the PAC organised mass demonstrations against the pass laws which he regarded as being the lynch pin of the apartheid system.
 It was during one of these demonstrations that he was arrested on charges of incitement outside Orlando police station in Soweto.
 The date was March 21 1960, the day of the Sharpeville shootings.